-In Rhodesia, (and even after the advent of Zimbabwe) virtually all maize and other cereal crop farmers’ had in their full time employ an African bushpig hunter Referred to as a crop guard, and these erstwhile hunters were superb trackers, who armed with a trusty 12ga loaded with SSG, would track the bushpig sounder from the plundered crops, right to their nests in the thickly vegetated kopjes, where the gunning exercise then commenced.
+In Zimbabwe, and even well before the country’s independence most maize and other cereal crop farmers’ have in their full time employ an African bushpig hunter referred to as a crop guard.
+These erstwhile pig hunters are also superb trackers, who armed with a trusty 12ga loaded with SSG (similar to 00 Buck), track the bushpig sounder from the plundered crops, right to their nests in the thickly vegetated kopjes, where the gunning exercise then commences.

-A bushpig makes for a fine trophy, they’re exciting and challenging to hunt, and are a worthy species on any safari bucket list.
-Given the bushpigs nocturnal habits, the two most common ways of hunting them are with the use of hounds during the day, or from a blind or stand at night.
+A bushpig makes for a fine trophy, they’re exciting and challenging to hunt, and are also a worthy species to add to any safari bucket list.
+Given the bushpigs nocturnal habits, the two most common ways of hunting them are with the use of hounds during the day, or from a blind, or stand at night.
 This latter method of hunting can either be done using a soft beam with a red or green lens filter, or by the light of a bright full moon.
 If a ground blind or a high stand is to be used, a bait station is first established by leaving offal from the skinning sheds where positive bushpig sign has been located.
-Maggots being the main attractant to the bushpig once the offal has putrefied.
-Dry maize off the cob can also be scattered amongst the offal, or in addition, a cocktail of traditional African opaque beer, sorghum, and yeast fermenting to further enhance the attractiveness of the bait station to the bushpigs.
+Maggots in the putrefying offal form the main attractant to the bushpig and draw them in like bees to honey.
+Dry maize off the cob can also be scattered amongst the offal, or in addition, a cocktail of traditional African opaque beer made from sorghum.
+The fermenting yeast further enhances the attractiveness of the bait station to the bushpigs.
 Once the sounder is feeding regularly, the blind or stand is then constructed.

-Shooting a bushpig can be fairly easy, or extremely frustrating!
+Shooting a bushpig can either be fairly easy, or an extremely frustrating exercise!
 Like all pig species, they’re highly intelligent and take their own survival seriously.
-In areas where there’re leopards, bushpig feature quite high up on the prey list.
+In areas where there are leopards, bushpig feature quite high up on their prey list.
 Although given their preferred habitat and nocturnal habits, the remains of bushpig killed by leopard aren’t often found.

-It was during a break between safaris that he’d invited me to join him on his bushpig quest, and I certainly didn’t need any prompting.
+During a break between safaris Mike invited me to join him on his bushpig quest, and I certainly didn’t need any prompting.
 As a result, I soon found myself spending a few nights sitting high above the ground in freezing weather, my eyes and ears tuned to listening for, or seeing the ghost like forms of bushpig feeding below us and to our front.
 Mike had made use of some building scaffolding and placed a plank deck high above the ground, it was situated 30m from the bait and surrounded by typical succulent valley scrub and coppiced eucalyptus thickets, and there was also a lot of dry matter lying around.

-During the second day of Mike checking his bait station, he’d found a clearly discernible adult leopard pugmark in the loose soil, which he photographed, and it indicated to me leopard (albeit possibly only a few) are holding their own in the dense riverine along the Kowie River.
-Judging by the bushpig, bushbuck, baboon and vervet monkey populations in the area, leopard prey certainly isn’t in short supply, so this was a refreshing find from a conservation perspective.
+Interestingly too, on the second day of Mike checking his bait station, he’d found a clearly discernible adult leopard pugmark in the loose soil, which he photographed, and it indicated to me leopard indicating a few are holding their own in the dense riverine along the Kowie River.
+Judging by the bushpig, bushbuck, baboon and vervet monkey populations in the area, leopard prey certainly isn’t in short supply, so this was a refreshing find from a wildlife conservation perspective.

 Although bushpig are wary by nature, when approaching bait or moving in the vicinity of it, they are extremely noisy in their passage.
 The breaking of branches and crashing of dead brush as they force their way through thickets is clearly audible.
 And exciting.
 In a bygone era when I was hunting them in cane blocks at Triangle Estates in Rhodesia, it was invariably movement and feeding noise that drew us to them.

-To not digress further, we first heard pig movement off to our left at about 18hr50, and then at about 19hr10, when a mature female and a younger offspring of hers came onto the bait.
+To not digress further, we first heard pig movement off to our left at about 18hr50, and then at about 19hr10, when a mature female and a younger pig came onto the bait.
 They were exceedingly nervous and constantly darted back into the thick stuff, before warily reappearing.
-Although we could hear the boar blowing and crashing around, he wouldn’t show, and eventually, at about 20hr40 the wind swung, forcing us to call it a night.
+Although we could hear the boar blowing and crashing around, he wouldn’t show.
+Eventually, at about 20hr40 the wind swung, forcing us to call it a night.

 Mike wanted to shoot the boar using the full moon, rather than with artificial light, so after our frustrating nights on the stand (I wasn’t there with him every night), he had little choice but to let things pass until the next full moon phase.
 Throughout the break, and while still guiding safaris, he continued feeding the bushpig.
 We’d also placed a trail camera at the bait and it recorded the big boar a number of times, however, his visitations weren’t exactly consistent.
 At times he was only feeding after midnight.
-Once or twice he fed with the sow and youngster, before aggressively chasing them away.
+Once or twice, he fed in the company of the sow and youngster, before aggressively chasing them away.

 With Mike’s safari season finally over, he waited until the moon was right and then returned, more determined than ever to shoot the boar.
 This time round I didn’t accompany him at all, although he based himself at our home.
-While staying with us, he could best be described as a man on a ‘mission’.
+While staying with us, he could best be described as a man on a ‘mission.’
 He began to stay out later and later, but the sage old bushpig continued to evade coming onto the bait.
-Once, the boar approached from behind the stand.
-From the open pastures where Mike had left his rig.
-And then, while constantly blowing, noisily bulldozed his way through a 360º circuit around the bait and stand, before eventually wandering off.
+Once, the boar approached from behind the stand, coming in from the open pastures where Mike had left his rig.
+And then, while constantly blowing, noisily bulldozed his way through the brush thickets in a 360º circuit around the bait and stand, before eventually wandering off.

 Frustrated, Mike then craftily constructed a ground blind off to one side using tractor rear wheel tyres piled on top of each other, and covered with brush.
 He placed a chair inside this Michelin Man looking rubber blind and used two blocks of wood between the tyres to afford him a narrow horizontal gap through which to shoot.
 While sitting in this ground blind he heard the boar come in and could vaguely make out the white hair on its face, as it stood in the brush looking towards the bait.
 Mike wasn’t happy with the shot presentation and restrained himself from attempting it.